folio-org/docs/content/en/docs/Access/Requests/requests.md

 Open requests have one of the following statuses:

 * **Open - Awaiting delivery**: The request has been associated with an item and is in the process of being delivered, but the item has not yet been checked out to the patron.
-Generally this signals that there may be an issue with the delivery request.
+Generally this signals a possible issue with the delivery request.
-* **Open - Awaiting pickup**: The request has an associated item, and it is currently at the requested pickup point, waiting for the requester to come pick it up.
+* **Open - Awaiting pickup**: The request has an associated item that is currently at the requested pickup point, waiting for the requester to pick it up.
-* **Open - In transit**: The request has been associated with an item, and the item is currently being delivered to the patron’s requested pickup service point.
+* **Open - In transit**: The request has been associated with an item which is currently being delivered to the patron’s requested pickup service point.
 * **Open - Not yet filled**: The request has not yet been associated with an item, and the Request expiration date, if it exists, is in the future.

 Closed requests have one of the following statuses: